 Homeschool Daily Agenda

 Our first couple of days with homeschool, we gave the kids the freedom to choose what they wanted to do and when.
-They each have a different style and within an hour Anya wanted us to “assign” work to her.
-Lars on the other hand was trying to do it all and didn’t know when to stop.
+They each have a different style and within an hour our daughter wanted us to “assign” work to her.
+Our son on the other hand was trying to do it all and didn’t know when to stop.
 After just 2 days, they asked if they could have a daily agenda or plan.
 We sat down with them and came up with the core of their day and we have plenty of other assignments and projects for them to work on as well.

 Daily Homeschool Routine

 As you can see above, the kids have a daily agenda.
 What is missing from that is the time of day and the length of time for each subject.
 They just need to work until their assignments are complete.
 Usually from 10 am – 2 pm with a lunch and breaks included.
 We have been pretty flexible with their bedtime, thus their time to awake varies as well.
 We just have one general rule:

 No other activities (TV, YouTube, Emails etc) until their school work is complete.

 The kids usually wake up about 9 or 10 am and have breakfast.
 They each begin their school work and take a 10 minute break between subjects.
 They have been spending 2-4 hours a day on their school work and then extra time on projects.